 Doubt set in.
 Would she ever engage, did we have the knowledge and energy to make a difference, had we taken on too much?
 Would we be able to heal a shattered history?

 There was no rational answer, but God kept the fire of hope burning within us.
-It would be almost a year since coming into our care that during an early morning escape to the backyard, I would push Nicole in the swing only to hear my son exclaim with great joy, “Mommy, mommy, Cole is smiling!”
+It would be almost a year since coming into our care that during an early morning escape to the backyard, I would push Nicole in the swing only to hear my son exclaim with great joy, “Mommy, mommy, Cole' is smiling!”
 Our first hope-seed peaking its tender leaves out of rocky soil.
-As she grew, as we grew, what was once buried deep exploded to surface through anger, acting-out, self-harm, and many other ways one would expect an emotion void of understanding to surface.
+But, not all seedlings grow into beautiful flowers.
+As she grew, what was once buried deep exploded to surface through anger, acting-out, self-harm, and many other ways one would expect an emotion void of understanding to surface.
 We continued to hold space for the pain by listening for her needs, and when the newness of trust overwhelmed her, we gave her the words to name the emotions.

 It would be a lifelong endeavor for her to respond not from a learned stance, but an innate knowing.
 From trust.